skiptools/skip-firebase/README.md

         public func userNotificationCenter(_ center: UNUserNotificationCenter, didReceive response: UNNotificationResponse) async {
             let content = response.notification.request.content
             logger.info("didReceiveNotification: \(content.title): \(content.body) \(content.userInfo)")

+            // (See Important iOS Note #2 below)
+            // If swizzling is disabled you must let Messaging know about the message, for Analytics Messaging.messaging().appDidReceiveMessage(userInfo)

             #if os(Android) || !os(macOS)
             // Example of using a deep_link key passed in the notification to route to the app's `onOpenURL` handler if let deepLink = response.notification.request.content.userInfo["deep_link"] as?
 String, let url = URL(string: deepLink) {